Multi-Agent Orchestration

 1. Create Specialised Agents

-Define each agent with its own tools and expertise.
+Define each agent with its own tools and expertise, then expose explicit handoff targets for controlled delegation.

 import { createSmartAgent, createTool } from "@cognipeer/agent-sdk";